Dr Paul Gertler

 Clinical Psychologist/Director

+Paul has more than 25 years’ experience as a clinical psychologist, mostly in the fields of chronic illness, brain and spinal injury, intellectual disability, chronic pain, depression and trauma.
 Paul is active in research and completed a PhD in 2020 investigating treatments for depression after traumatic brain injury.
 He is currently the Director of the NeuroBITE research database.
 He is a guest lecturer on the Master of Clinical Psychology programmes at UNSW and WSU and he provides supervision to Intern and Registrar Clinical Psychologists.
-Paul is an active member of professional associations including ASSBI, ACPA, INS and the Clinical College of the APS.
-Paul is an accredited assessor of eligibility disputes for LTCS and is FIM accredited.
+Paul is an active member of professional associations including ASSBI, ACPA and INS.
+Paul is an accredited assessor of eligibility disputes for iCare Lifetime Care and is FIM accredited.

 REGISTRATION: